nzkarit/tuskcon-2018-vm/running.md

 1. Browse to http://localhost:8080/

 # ADSB-Out
 [ADSB-Out](https://github.com/nzkarit/ADSB-Out) is a tool for broadcasting ADS-B signals. **DO NOT** broadcast on the aviation frequency.
 Broadcast on an ISM band such as 915MHz.
 When using `hackrf_transfer` use the `-f 915000000` flag to broadcast on 915MHz.
+You will need a HackRF to run this tool.

 ## Broadcast Single plane
 1. `cd ADSB-Out`